zmattis/University-of-Pittsburgh/CS-0449/Linux-Device-Driver/README.md

 * make

-Note: Within Makefile, set the path KDIR to the directory of the kernel
+Note: Within Makefile, set the path KDIR to the directory of the kernel <br />
 Note: To build 32-bit kernel using 64-bit machine, add flag ARCH=i386 (make ARCH=i386)

 To load the driver into the kernel, execute the following commmand in Linux:

 * insmod pi_driver.ko

-Note: The file pi_driver.ko needs to be in your current directory ( /~ )
+Note: The file pi_driver.ko needs to be present in your current directory ( /~ )

 To create the pi device, find the device id, executing the following commands: